 Casablanca Port of Call

-The huge city of Casablanca is a busy fast-growing port with a European character.
-The population explosion, brought about chiefly by immigration from the countryside, has brought some social problems like crime and prostitution, and resulted in the proliferation of shantytowns.
-The gap between the haves and the have-nots in Casablanca may be wide, but the city centre is impressive and modern, with wide avenues and well-kept skyscrapers.
+Casablanca is a busy, fast-growing port city with a European character.
+The population explosion, brought about chiefly by immigration from the countryside, has brought with it some social problems.
+The gap between the haves and the have-nots in Casablanca may be wide, but the city centre is impressive and modern, with wide avenues and soaring skyscrapers.
 The people too are modern and there is little sign of traditional dress and modestly scarved women.

-The main attraction in Casablanca is the immense King Hassan II Mosque, and iconic image if the city and one of the few open to non-Muslims.
-The Shrine of Sidi Abderrahman is off-limits, but walking their along the beach is pleasant and there's a bustling neighbourhood around it to explore.
-The old town (medina), is small and a good way to experience a traditional feel of Morocco, while the Corniche is where you'll find modern nightclubs, hotels and Western restaurants, although parts of the neighbourhood have become a bit seedy in recent years.
+The main attraction in Casablanca is the immense King Hassan II Mosque, which is the iconic landmark of the city and one of the few mosques in Morocco open to non-Muslims.
+The coastal Shrine of Sidi Abderrahman is off-limits, but walking there along the beach is pleasant and there's a bustling neighbourhood around it to explore.
+The old town (medina), is small and a good way to experience a more traditional aspect of Morocco, while in the Corniche neighbourhood visitors will find modern nightclubs, hotels and Western restaurants, although parts of the neighbourhood have become a bit seedy in recent years.

-Taverne du Dauphin: seafood restaurant near the medina
+Taverne du Dauphin - popular seafood restaurant near the medina.

-The old city area is small, but like the medina of all Moroccan cities it serves as a bazaar venue.
-The canny shopkeepers, however, ensure that there are few bargains to be had here.
-The famous Marché Central (Central Market) is the best place to go for bargains, and the Derb Ghraleef neighbourhood can be rewarding for the adventurous.
+The old city area is small, but like the medina of most Moroccan cities it serves as an atmospheric bazaar.
+The canny shopkeepers, however, ensure that there are few real bargains to be had here.
+The famous Marché Central (Central Market) is the best place to go for bargains, and the Derb Ghraleef neighbourhood can be rewarding for the more adventurous.

 Become our Morocco Travel Expert